chriskang24/tabulator-movie-fetch/movie-data/README.md

 # Tabulator Movie Data Project

-A React App where users can view trending statistics on the lastest movies/tv shows & search for media queries.
+A React App where users can view trending statistics on the latest Movies / TV shows and search for media results.

-App Demo hosted at: ""
+App Demo hosted at: https://tabulator-movie-fetch.vercel.app/

 ## Key Features
 - Check Recent Movie / TV Show Statistics generated using Tabulator chart framework